JousefAly/TSQLFundamentals/README.md

 # TSQLFundamentals
-## Here iam pracitcing TSQL Fundamentals and writing some quries
+ Here iam practicing TSQL Fundamentals and writing some quries